OluchiAroh/FunGen_Class/README.md

  ### Introduction ###

  This Github page contains the codes used in the project named above.
+The code includes 2 methods for RNA-seq preprocessing - Fastq reads to count data!
  For further inquiries/questions, please contact Oluchi Aroh at olo0002@auburn.edu.

  ### Usage ###